 Timeshare maintenance fees go to several projects at your resort—all that benefit you!
 A few of the most common things timeshare fees cover are beautification of your resort, aka maintaining the grounds and covering the labor of those who do.
 Upgrades and maintenance to your unit: new appliances and upkeep of existing ones are essential to make sure your unit is ready to welcome when you arrive.
 In addition, your dues help keep security up to date.
 Not to mention, you’re allowing the resort to bring new amenities to the resort and maintain the existing ones.
 This includes spas, pools, recreation centers and amusements.

-Did you know maintenance fees are also used by resorts in cases of emergency?
-If your resort experiences structural damage, the maintenance fees that you’ve already paid go to fixing what’s been affected.
+Did you know maintenance fees also go towards an emergency fund, such as the case of a natural disaster?
+If your resort experiences structural damage from a storm or other natural disaster, your maintenance fees go towards making repairs.
 This is good news and means owners don’t have to pay any extra out of pocket when inclement weather affects their resort.

 Need help choosing your home resort?
 Check out: How to Choose Your Home Resort Like A Pro